aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000001/content.md

 But you know what?
 It works.
 It ships.
 It makes money.
 It actually solves problems.

-In the next chapter (Chapter 2: Understanding Data Types and Structures), we're going to dive deep into the fundamental building blocks of data.
-We'll explore why treating text like numbers is a bad idea, why timestamps are secretly the hardest data type, and why "categorical" doesn't mean what you think it means.
+In Chapter 2, we're going to dive into data types - the fundamental building blocks that determine whether your model thinks a ZIP code is a really big number or a categorical variable.
+We'll explore why "structured" data lies to you, why timestamps are secretly the hardest data type, and why your Boolean field contains the string "false" (which evaluates to True).

 Until then, stop reading blogs about the latest architecture and go look at your actual data.
 Yes, right now.
 Open a Jupyter notebook, load a random batch, and really LOOK at it.
 I guarantee you'll find something surprising.